cacodcar/cacodcar.github.io/_posts/2020-12-11-Fourier_Series_Acceleration.md

 ```

 Here is the plot of the sum of squared errors of the original and the accelerated with ground truth.
 Taken with 10000 linear spaced points between 0 and $\pi/2$.
-As we can see the accelerated series only needs a few terms to get to acceptable accuracy while the unmodified takes many more orders of magnitude of terms to hit the same accuracy.
+As we can see, the accelerated series only needs a few terms to get to acceptable accuracy, while the unmodified takes many more orders of magnitude of terms to hit the same accuracy.

 ![](/assets/imgs/fourier_series_time_comp.png)